 One of the most common complaints about water taste and odor is chlorine.
 Another is water that is too soft or too hard.
 Other concerns can include lead, copper, color, manganese and sediments.
 Regardless of your concern, the most important issue is that you make an informed decision and get a device that effectively resolves your specific problem.

-or the device manufacturer.
 Maintenance is important with any home treatment device because an inadequately maintained filter can actually reduce water quality.

 Activated carbon filters